Off Campus Behavior

 As citizens in the neighborhood and leasers of property, students must at in a proactive manner to decrease the likelihood of seriously disruptive behavior in and around their homes by choosing carefully those who share their lease and those who are guests.

-Students but clearly communicate expectations of roommates and guests and take steps when those expectations are not met.
+Students must clearly communicate expectations of roommates and guests and take steps when those expectations are not met.

 Referrals about negative behavior can be referred to Student Conduct and Community Standards.